 There are no hard or fast rules to how often you should blog on a personal blog.

 It depends on your goals, busy schedule, content strategy, and resources.
-Also, how competent your writing skill and your knowledge of the topic.
+Also, how competent are your writing skills and knowledge of the topic?

 This is ideal for keeping readers returning to your blog and for SEO.

-It also helps to keep your blog fresh with content and helps you improve your marketing and content skills.
+It also helps to keep your blog fresh with content and enables you to improve your marketing and content skills.

 But this is a personal blog; you can blog anytime and anywhere.
 It’s up to you to decide what you do with your blog.